gernest/nutz/README.md

             // Then programming is terrible, I quit
         }

-        // NOTE: You can add the nested buckets whenever you want, just dont foget
+        // NOTE: You can add the nested buckets whenever you want, just don't forget
         // the order of the buckets.
 You can check the tests for more clarity.

     }